 The concepts of pure digital printing and hybrid printing respectively, are based on different approaches.
 With pure digital printing, many of jobs have to be printed in the shortest possible time.
 All obstacles like the make-ready of rotary die-cutting units or cutting knives has to be carried out off-press.
 This offers the opportunity, to pool jobs to be printed on the same substrate.
 The subsequent separation of the single jobs will be done on the converting machine.
 In case an inline solution is needed, there is the opportunity to integrate a converting unit into the digital print engine.

 With hybrid presses the whole label job can be executed with a single machine.
 Apart from digital printing this concept includes conventional processes like flexo, screen and letterpress printing, and converting units for lamination, die-cutting and cutting.
 The finished reels are than ready for final quality control and shipment.
 This offers the opportunity for single-pass operation.
 It is of course possible, to use digital printing exclusively and do the converting steps in an offline mode.
-In order to get more information, visit our shop to download the whole article for EUR 3,99.

 High print resolution